 About Heckmondwike Rotary Club

-The club meet every Thursday at 12.15pm for 12.30pm at Healds Hall Hotel, Liversedge (except after spring and August Bank Holidays) for lunch, to socialise and on most weeks to listen to a guest speaker.
-They come from a wide range of backgrounds to share their knowledge with us and there is always something of interest to learn from them.
+The club meet every Thursday at Healds Hall Hotel, Liversedge (except after Easter, Spring and August Bank Holidays) to eat, to socialise and on most weeks to listen to a guest speaker.
+The first and third meetings of each month are held in the evening starting at 7.30pm with the other meetings at lunchtime starting at 12.30pm.

 Guests and New Members